SpiderOak Secure Cloud Storage

 For redundant backup, you should also keep another local backup of your data files.
-I use a microSDHC flash card which is compact, rugged and operates in a wide range of temperatures.
-One copy can be kept in a fireproof safe, while another copy can remain in your computer, setup for daily backups.
+I use a microSDHC flash memory card which is compact, rugged and operates in a wide range of temperatures.
+One copy can be kept in a fireproof safe, while another copy can remain in your computer, set up for daily backups.

 Update: July 23, 2015, SpiderOakONE version 6.0 released with new pricing plans

 SpiderOakONE now offers a 2 GB free trial for 60 days.
 Pricing plan choices include $7/month or $79/year for 30 GB, $12/month or $129/year for 1 TB, and $25/month or $279/year for 5 TB.